kinectron/docusaurus-site-archive/docs/example-simple-skeleton.md

 function bodyTracked(body) {
   background(0, 20);

-  var hands = [];
+  let hands = [];

-  // Get all the joints off the tracked body and do something with them for(var jointType in body.joints) {
+  // get all the joints off the tracked body and do something with them for(let jointType in body.joints) {
     joint = body.joints[jointType];

     drawJoint(joint);

-    // Get the hands off the tracked body and do somethign with them
+    // get the hands off the tracked body and do somethign with them

-    // Find right hand
+    // find right hand
     if (jointType == 11) {
       hands.rightHand = joint;
       hands.rightHandState = translateHandState(body.rightHandState);
     }

-    // Find left hand
+    // find left hand
     if (jointType == 7) {
       hands.leftHand = joint;
       hands.leftHandState = translateHandState(body.leftHandState);